Tron (TRX) Wallets: 9 of The Best Storage Options

-TRON is one of the top blockchain decentralized projects, with its coin TRX currently sitting in the number 11 position for highest market capitalization.
-That means it’s very popular, and it means plenty of people need a wallet to hold their TRX coins.
+TRON is one of the top blockchain decentralized projects, with its coin TRX listed in the top 15 on CoinMarketCap.
+That means it’s popular, and many people need a wallet to hold their TRX coins.

-TRON initially launched with an ERC-20 token on Ethereum’s blockchain, but since launching its own main net in June 2018 the TRX token is a native token.
+TRON initially launched with an ERC-20 token on Ethereum’s blockchain, but since launching its own main net in June 2018.
+TRX is Tron's native token.
 That means you need a wallet that is specifically for TRON to store your TRX.
 It’s no longer enough to use any ERC-20 compatible wallet.

-In this post we will take you through some of the best Tron wallets and storage options.
-This will include a number of hardware, PC, mobile and web based wallets.
+This post guides you through some of the best Tron wallets and storage options, and includes hardware, PC, mobile and web based wallets.
 We will also show you how to securely keep your Tron in cold storage on a paper wallet.

 When it comes to choosing a Tron wallet, you have to know exactly what your personal requirements are.
 These include factors such as regularity of use, wallet cost, security concerns or user experience.
 Of course, there is also a certain trade-off among these factors that you need to consider.